-35. Within XPS, where would you specify the program start address for the software application?
-(Hint: look in the Applications tab) This is useful when you have memory in various places in your memory map.
+30. Within XPS, where would you specify the program start address for the software application?
+(Hint: look in one of the dialogs we accessed via the Applications tab.)
+This is useful when you have multiple memory blocks at different addresses in your memory map.
 This is controlling a flag given to the linker/loader phase of the compiler.